Online Submissions

 Suggested materials:

-Reviews to evaluate the benefits, risks, safety, and efficacy of a medicinal product
+Review to evaluate the benefits, risks, safety, and efficacy of a medicinal product

-Volume: up to 6,000 words (all sections of the file)
+Volume: up to 6,000 words (all manuscript sections)

 The following structure is recommended for the full text: